matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 <a id="f3"/>[3]: The room topic (`m.room.topic`) is included as part of the
 [room directory](https://matrix.org/docs/spec/client_server/latest#get-matrix-client-r0-publicrooms)
 response for public rooms.
-It is additional to be included as part of [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946) in the spaces summary response. [↩](#a3)
+It is also planned to be included as part of [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946) in the spaces summary response. [↩](#a3)